MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/planning-optimization/get-started.md

 # Get started with Planning Optimization

 Planning Optimization does not currently support all of the features that are available in the built-in Supply Chain Management planning engine.
 Therefore, it is important to evaluate if the currently available feature set in Planning Optimization covers your requirements.
-Planning Optimization is not enabled in LCS by default so that you have the opportunity to do your evaluation first.
+Planning Optimization is not enabled in Dynamics Lifecycle Services (LCS) by default so that you have the opportunity to do your evaluation first.

 Long term, Planning Optimization will replace the existing built-in Supply Chain Management planning engine.